-Drew has lectured on various topics of intellectual property law to international audiences and nationally for continuing legal education credit on topics such as inter partes review (IPR), including IPR in pharmaceutical cases, properties and test methods, ranges in patent claims, and patent profanity.
+Drew has lectured on various topics of intellectual property law to international audiences and nationally for continuing legal education credit on topics such as inter partes review (IPR), including IPR’s in pharmaceutical cases, properties and test methods, ranges in patent claims, and patent profanity.

-Drew is a frequent participant on international working committees addressing topics such as prior user rights, grace periods, post-grant amendment of patent claims, the use of prosecution histories in post-grant proceedings, patentability criteria for inventiveness/non-obviousness, the person of skill in the art, and selection inventions as they relate to inventiveness/non-obviousness.
+Drew is a frequent participant on international working committees addressing topics such as prior user rights, grace periods, working requirements, post-grant amendment of patent claims, the use of prosecution histories in post-grant proceedings, patentability criteria for inventiveness/non-obviousness, the person of skill in the art, and selection inventions as they relate to inventiveness/non-obviousness.